VinayNoogler000/Password-Generator/README.md

 ```
 FinTrack/
-├── assets/ # Contains images, icons, and other asset files.
 ├── dist/   # Contains distribution/build files for production.
 ├── src/    # Contains the main source files for the application.
 │   ├── index.html # The main HTML file for the application.